You are using an outdated browser. Please upgrade your browser to improve your experience.

 The UK Government stated that achieving net zero will require “a fundamental and sustained transformation of our whole economy – including in our homes, transport, land, businesses and industry, and how we generate and use electricity”51 and that “the recovery [from Covid-19] is a chance for us to build back better, build back greener … placing clean growth and our target to achieve net zero greenhouse gas emissions by 2050 at the heart of our economic recovery”52.
 The UK Government is pursuing a wide range of policies and initiatives to achieve decarbonisation and increasingly policy papers and initiatives show that clean hydrogen could have a role to play in reaching net zero in the UK.

-Across these documents the UK Government has consistently indicated there could be a role for hydrogen within decarbonisation of heat, industry and transport in the UK and the UK Government has said that its hydrogen strategy will “set out the near-term actions… to ensure blue hydrogen can play a vital role in decarbonising industry, heat and heavy transport whilst also providing system value through grid balancing and integration of increasing levels of intermittent renewable energy”53.
+The Hydrogen Strategy highlights the role for hydrogen within decarbonisation of heat, industry and transport in the UK.
 Until recently, the UK Government’s focus has been on research and development of hydrogen technologies and demonstration/feasibility projects throughout the hydrogen supply chain to explore the possibilities and cost consequences of using hydrogen for decarbonisation.
 Over time this has involved increasing commitments to grants and funding for innovation competitions, research and development.

 In addition, the UK Government has stated any development of hydrogen would need to be alongside the development of carbon capture, usage and storage (“CCUS”) which has also seen increasing levels of commitment and attention from the UK Government in recent years and in August 2020, the UK Government published its response to a consultation on CCUS business models, which also considers the role of blue hydrogen in the UK’s future energy mix.